nextgis/qgis_cswclient/docs/howto.rst

 Clicking a result will show the record's abstract in the 'Abstract' window and provides the following options:

+- if the metadata record has an associated bounding box, a footprint of the bounding box will be displayed on the map
 - double-clicking the record displays the record metadata with any associated access links.
 Clicking the links opens the link in the user's web browser.
 - clicking the 'Show XML' button opens a window with the service response in